salome-baup/ada-2022-project-adaccord/README.md

 - Step 2 (finished)
 - Step 3 (finished)
 - Step 4 (finished)
-- Step 5 (started but need improvments)
+- Step 5 (started but need improvements)

 **Between 02/12/22 to 23/12/22:**
 - First week: finish part 5, that is fine-tuned LDA, analyse results from LDA and BERT and create visualizations.